-- In a medium size bowl, mix together the ricotta cheese, eggs, Parmesan, and half of the shredded mozzarella cheese.
+- In a medium size bowl, mix together the ricotta cheese, cottage cheese, eggs, Parmesan, and half of the shredded mozzarella cheese.

 - In large 9x13 glass baking dish start layering: meat sauce on the bottom, followed by zucchini slices, then ricotta mixture.
 This made 2 thick layers for me, but could be spread out into three layers if your dish is deep enough.
 Make sure the meat/sauce layer is on the top when done.

 - If you are making ahead, throw the dish in the freezer at this point, and it will be ready to bake when you need it.